api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/http-gateways.md

 ## Gateway URLs

 A gateway URL is generated for each gateway (when enabled) when Airnode is deployed.
-You can see the URLs displayed on your terminal at the end of the deployment.
+You can see the URLs displayed on your terminal at the end of an Airnode deployment using a [Docker image](../../docker/).
 They are also available as part of the payload sent from Airnode's [heartbeat](./heartbeat.md) to your specified heartbeat URL.

 ## Using CURL